 As an allosteric modulator CBD reduces the strength of binding and activity of THC at CB1 and Cannabichromene (CBC) at CB2.
 CBC is a selective CB2 agonist.5 CBD has been shown to reduce the increased appetite driven by THC when coadministered.6

-Non-cannabinoids and the ECS
+The Terpenes Entourage Effect, Non-Cannabinoids and the ECS

 The ECS is also modulated by a variety of the other compounds identified in the cannabis plant.
 Terpenes are hydrocarbons which are responsible for the scent and taste of plants like lavender (linalool, myrcene, beta-caryophyllene).
 They’re also responsible for the various effects of those plants including lavender.
 There are hundreds of terpenes and related compounds found in the cannabis plant.